rdp/ffmpeg-windows-build-helpers/README.md

 ============================

-This helper script lets you compile locally a windows 32 bit version of ffmpeg.exe, including some dependency libraries.
+This helper script lets you compile locally a windows 32 bit version of ffmpeg.exe, including various dependency libraries.

-To run:
+To run the script:

 In a Linux box (VM or native):

-first download it (git clone the repo, run it, or do the following in a bash script) $
+first download it (git clone the repo, run it, or do the following in a bash window) $

 ```bash
 wget https://raw.github.com/rdp/ffmpeg-windows-build-helpers/master/cross_compile_ffmpeg.sh -O cross_compile_ffmpeg.sh